morgan-mclellan/GJI-S-19-1081/README.md

 # McLellan_GJI_2020

-Source code for results of "Unconvering the physical controls of deep slow slip using supervised classfication of underiding plate featuress" by McLellan and Audet, 2020.
+Source code for results of "Unconvering the physical controls of deep slow slip using supervised classfication of subducting plate featuress" by McLellan and Audet, 2020.

 Data input file is "segment_feaure_class_data.txt".
 The path to the file must be set in first line after importing packages.